 Growing up in Berlin, I have always been surrounded by art, music, activism, and a plethora of different communities.
 Being queer, born with disability, a migrant, raised by a catholic & an atheist, and having experienced communism as well as capitalism, gave me access to many different worlds, ideas, experiences and perspectives.
 It made me endlessly curious, passionate, cynically optimistic about the world, life and everything.

-She studied graphic design, audio engineering and animation, and worked as a designer/developer in sound, digital and print media.
-Since 2007 she works as an artist, exhibiting and selling her art, creating award-winning animations.
-In 2016 she left Berlin and the work as a designer behind for good to travel the world with her wife & two kids.
+I studied graphic design, audio engineering and animation, and worked as a designer/developer in sound, digital and print media.
+Since 2007 I work as an artist, exhibiting and selling my art, creating award-winning animations.
+In 2016 I left Berlin and the work as a designer behind for good to travel the world with her wife & two kids.